 Online experiences are exclusively focused on having cutting-edge curriculums, the latest and greatest materials, but still missing the point on how "the 99%" of people learn.
 These programs are truly amazing but sadly targeted to the "1%".

 Because at the end of the day, life will throw at you a shitload of distractions and other priorities.
 The lack of offline attachment to other students and teachers make these programs the perfect candidates to be the first thing you will set aside.

 Yet this is a separate discussion, way beyond the scope of this post.

-Even though, I do believe a term-based program is a step in the right direction, but still far from the place where social dynamics, arguably the most powerful of the incentives — specially for obligers, can kick in.
+I do believe a term-based program is a step in the right direction, but still far from the place where social dynamics, arguably the most powerful of the incentives — especially for obligers, can kick in.